Alyssa Gates is in her 11th year as the Director of Student-Athlete Enhancement, and her 12th at Marist College.

 In July 2010, Gates completed Sport in Society's Mentors in Violence Prevention (MVP) Training for Gender Violence Prevention & Education at Northeastern University.
 She has served as an adjunct instructor in Psychology and currently teaches Physical Education.

 Gates is a cum laude graduate of Mansfield University with a Bachelor's Degree in Communication.
 During her time there, she played four years of field hockey, serving as captain her senior season.
-She currently resides in Highland with her fiance, Katie.
+She currently resides in Highland with her wife, Katie.